Tabaré Silva

 Tabaré Abayubá Silva Aguilar (born 30 August 1974) is a Uruguayan football manager and former player who played as a defender.
+He is the current manager of Cerro.

 Playing career

-Silva started his playing career in 1993 with Defensor Sporting Club, he soon won a call up to the Uruguay national team and in 1995 he was part of the team that won the Copa América. he also played in 1997 Copa América.
+Silva started his playing career in 1993 with Defensor Sporting Club, he soon won a call up to the Uruguay national team and in 1995 he was part of the team that won the Copa América.
+He also played in 1997 Copa América.

 In 1998, he moved to Spain where he played for Sevilla, Levante and Elche.

 In 2003, he returned to Uruguay where he played for a number of different teams, including Central Español, Sud América, River Plate de Montevideo, Rampla Juniors and Villa Española.

 International career

-Silva made his debut for the Uruguay national football team on October 19, 1994 in a friendly match against Peru (0-1 win) in the Estadio Nacional José Díaz in Lima, Peru.
-He earned a total number of 19 caps for his native country, scoring no goals.
+Silva made his debut for the Uruguay national football team on 19 October 1994 in a friendly match against Peru (0–1 win) at the Estadio Nacional José Díaz in Lima, Peru.
+He earned a total number of 19 caps for his native country between 1994 and 2000, scoring no goals.